 Soar is offered for students who have been evaluated and meet the qualifications as gifted.
 As Director of Soar, Leigh-Ann Davis oversees the challenging enrichment activities.
-Davis is licensed in Tennessee to teach the gifted program and taught gifted classes in Obion County School System for 3rd-8th grades.
-She developed and implemented system-wide screening and evaluation procedures for gifted students and assisted teachers with planning of gifted programs.
-She is a member of the TN Association for the Gifted (TAG).
+Davis is licensed in Tennessee to teach the gifted program and is a member of the TN Association for the Gifted (TAG).
 Davis instructs the secondary program and Ruth Anne Smith instructs the elementary program.
 Both Davis and Smith have master’s degrees in special education that meet the requirements for licensure in gifted education for the Tennessee Department of Education.

 Parents will contact Leigh-Ann Davis (firstname.lastname@example.org) by email to refer their child for evaluation.
 The evaluation process will generally begin on February 1 and end March 31 for the following school year.

-Students will be evaluated by Mrs. Emily Davis, private psychological examiner for Jackson Christian.
-Parents will be responsible for the evaluation fee.
-This will be set up by Mrs. Davis.
-Once the report is completed, parents and teachers will meet to discuss the findings.
+Students will be screened by Mrs. Leigh-Ann Davis.
+Parents will be responsible for the screening fee.
+Once the data collection has been completed, parents and teachers will meet to discuss the findings.

 Meet criteria in the following areas: